aditya19138/ML-Assignments/README.md

 # ML-Assignments
-These assignments are part of ECE343 Machine learning course offered in IIIT-Delhi.
+These assignments were part of ECE343 Machine learning course offered in IIIT-Delhi.